RenganathanAruna/Foodiee/README.md

 # Foodiee
-This is developed using HTML and Css
+This is developed using HTML and CSS

 This app is deployed in netlify